Proven-Paradox/shaper-system/Handbook.md

 Effect: If you also use your minor action this Attack is made with Boon +2.
 If you used the [Aim](#aim) Ability before using Shoot, you make this attack with Boon +4 instead.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 3 MP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.
 Description: A basic ranged attack.
 This can be shooting a bow, firing a gun, throwing a dagger or dart, shooting spines, and so on.

-#### Slow
-Spell [Status]
-Action: Major
-Prerequisites: None
-Range: Medium
-Targets: 1 enemy
-Cost: 3 MP
-Damage: 0
-Effect: If this Spell hits, the target is [Slowed](#slow) for 2 rounds.
-If this Spell scores a [Solid Hit](#solid-hit), the Slow lasts for 3 rounds.
-If it scores a [Critical Hit](#critical-hit), the Slow lasts for 4 rounds.
-Description: Hindering your foe's freedom of movement.
-This could represent time magic, activating a restraining device, increasing the pull of gravity for the target, or similar measures.

 #### Sneak Attack
 Attack